-- □ You cannot begin work on the project until you have completed the Parent Consent Form (see page 47) and your Letter of Intent has been approved. - □ The project may be started as early in your senior year as necessary or desired. - □ You should work at least 15 hours overall on your physical project. - □ The project should be a learning stretch.
-This means it is not acceptable for students to do something they already know.
-Topics that are too closely connected to school activities will be rejected.

-- □ The project cannot simply be job shadowing.
-Students must be more active than merely to observe others. - □ The project cannot be part of a student's paid job. - □ A faculty mentor is required. - □ Project checks will take place during third quarter, or whenever appropriate. - □ Projects must maintain high standards: no obscenity; sexually explicit content; etc.

-□ Project documentation must include photographs of the student at work.
-Other examples of documentation include photocopies of sign-in sheets and receipts for purchases.

-□ A project log is required as documentation of your work.

-□ Project documentation is expected to be honest and thorough.
-Plagiarism is wrong at any stage of the project, and students who lie about their project work jeopardize their graduation.
+3 he project until you have completed ee page 47) and your Letter of Intent The project may be started a sary or desired. as early in your senior year as neces- You should work at least 15 ect. hours overall on your physical proj- ceptable for students to do s ning stretch.
+This means it is not ac- something they already know.
+Topics ed to school activities will be rejected.
+The project cannot simply b others. e job shadowing.
+Students must be mo re active than merely to observe The project cannot be part of f a student's paid job.
+A faculty mentor is required l.
+Project checks will take place ce during third quarter, or whenever ap propriate.
+Projects must maintain high standards: no obscenity; sexually expl icit content; etc. 300355 ☐ Project documentation must include work.
+Other examples of documentation sheets and receipts for purchases. ☐ A project log is required as documentation of your work.
+5 ☐ Project documentation is expected giarism is wrong at any stage of the patheir project work jeopardize their grades. roject, and students who lie about 1 ☐ Your project must score a 2 or bett ter to pass.
+You must pass the

+What former seniors have said:

+"If I could do the Weber project all over, I would choose a more personal topic....
+Be careful about choose a more personal topic....
+Be careful about choose to do because after October it is what you choose to do because after October it is what you choose to do because after October it is what you change your mind."

+Tirst thing:

+"I believe that if you have an interest in your topic, you will put the time and effort into developing a good project."

+"First thing's first.
+Deciding on your subject matter is the most critical part of the whole project.
+Choosing your project is your way to be creative."

-□ Your project must score a 2 or better to pass.
-You must pass the physical project to meet graduation requirements!
+physical project to meet graduation requirements!
 See the grading rubric on page 5.
 Your teachers will evaluate your project.